Active volcanoes, lava fields and the world's most powerful telescopes: a trip to the island of Hawaii

 If you felt sorry for the unlucky Cook: as a result of infections introduced by Europeans, from which the locals did not have immunity, by the end of the 18th century, about 300 people remained from the 000 population.
 When sugar cane was grown here and workers needed hands, in the mid-30th century foreign workers began to come to the islands: Chinese, Japanese, Filipinos, Koreans.
 Today, Hawaii is the only US state with a predominantly Asian population.

-In August 1959, Hawaii became the 50th state of America.
-True, there are still activists of the sovereignty of the Hawaiian Islands.
-Moreover, not all supporters of the revival of the monarchy are indigenous Hawaiians.
+In August 1959, Hawaii became America's 50th state.
+True, Hawaiian sovereignty activists still meet here.
+At the same time, not all supporters of the revival of the monarchy are native Hawaiians.
 Among them are, for example, Woodstock veterans.
-But some Hawaiian families believe that Hawaii could exist as an independent state.
+But some Hawaiian families also believe that Hawaii could exist as an independent state.

-By the way, only the indigenous people of the archipelago are called Hawaiians.
-Even if you were born here, you are simply “kamaina” - local (“child of the earth”).
-Now you can become kamaain in 10-15 years.
-Indigenous Hawaiians call themselves "kanaka" - this means "people."
+By the way, only the indigenous population of the archipelago is called Hawaiians.
+Even if you were born here, you are simply “kamaaina” - locals (“child of the earth”).
+Now you can become a kamaain in 10-15 years.
+The indigenous Hawaiians call themselves “kanaka” - it means “people”.

-Hawaiian Islands are located in the center of the Pacific Volcanic Ring of Fire.
-Over 200 years, four dozen tsunamis struck Hawaii, almost everywhere you can stumble upon signs warning of evacuation zones.
+The Hawaiian Islands are located in the center of the Pacific Volcanic Ring of Fire.
+For 200 years, four dozen tsunamis have hit Hawaii, almost everywhere you can stumble upon signs warning of evacuation zones.
 Hilo is called the world capital of the tsunami.
 But the southwestern region of the island, sunny Kona, is more protected from natural disasters.
-Ocean waves here are the main source of entertainment.
+Ocean waves are the main source of entertainment here.

-Surf in English is a wave of surf.
-And they invented surfing here in Hawaii.
-Only kings of royal blood could ride a surf in Kahala, while women were not allowed to ride.
+Surf in English is a surf wave.
+And surfing was invented right here in Hawaii.
+In Cajalu, only royalty were allowed to surf, while women were not allowed to ride.
 But over the years, knowledge has been passed down from generation to generation and now surfing is available to everyone.
-They begin to teach children from 3 years old, and in families of surfers - from 8-9 months.
-But, as the founder of the surf school, Captain Rick Green, says, not everyone who comes to Hawaii to realize their dreams and start their own small business does succeed.
-Most leave after 3 years, go bankrupt and lose everything.
-This is a beautiful place, but the complexity of doing business, the cost of transportation is expensive.
-Many have to work 2-3 jobs, just to survive.
+Children start learning from 3 years old, and in surfer families - from 8-9 months.
+But, as the founder of the surf school, Captain Rick Green, says, not everyone who comes to Hawaii with the goal of realizing their dreams and starting their own small business succeeds.
+Most leave after 3 years, bankrupt and losing everything.
+This is a beautiful place, but the difficulties of doing business, transportation costs are expensive.
+Many have to work 2-3 jobs just to survive.

-In Hawaii, there is a talk, trying to copy which, you can become a joke.
-Here it is called "little brother is trying."
-But you are clearly not condemned for trying to show a “shack” gesture.
-This is about showing the thumbs up, but the Hawaiians add a little on their own.
-So we can say “wave”, “aloha”, “thank you” - this is all positive.
+Hawaii has its own dialect, and if you try to copy it, you can become the subject of jokes.
+Here it is called "brother tries."
+But you will clearly not be judged for trying to show the shaq gesture.
+It's kind of like showing a thumb up, but Hawaiians add a little bit of their own.
+So you can say "waved", "aloha", "thank you" - it's all positive.

-On the Big Island, there are 10 of the 15 known climatic zones on earth - from tropical heat to frost.
-The coldest thing on top of the White Mountain.
-They say that the snow goddess Poliahu lives there.
-And also, if you count from the base at the bottom of the ocean, this is the highest mountain in the world, above Everest.
-At the top is the largest astronomical observatory with 13 impressive telescopes, which scientists from 11 countries work with.
-The total power of these telescopes is 60 times the power of the Hubble Space Telescope.
+The Big Island has 10 of the 15 known climatic zones on earth - from tropical heat to frost.
+Coldest at the top of the White Mountain.
+They say that this is where the snow goddess Poliachu lives.
+And also, if you count from the base at the bottom of the ocean, it is the highest mountain in the world, above Everest.
+At the top is the largest astronomical observatory with 13 impressive telescopes, with which scientists from 11 countries work.
+The total power of these telescopes is 60 times that of the Hubble Space Telescope.